 Disclosing the Tribune Acquisition with David Greising

-04:15 – Greising explains his role at the Chicago Tribune and discusses the difference between writing for a news publication and writing a book.
+04:15 – Greising explains his role at the Chicago Tribune and discusses the difference between writing for a news publication and writing fiction.

 06:18 – Thoughts on his exclusive interview with Sam Zell.

-07:42 – Fact or Fiction: Sam Zell's reputation as the “Grave Dancer” and what this could mean for Tribune Co.
+07:42 – Fact or Fiction: Sam Zell's reputation as the “Grave Dancer” and what this could mean for Tribune.

-10:15 – How newspapers are re-inventing themselves in order to capture a new generation of web savvy readers.
-Where the Chicago Tribune stands in comparison to other major mastheads and where it needs to move.
+10:15 – How newspapers are re-inventing themselves to capture a new generation of web-savvy readers, and what that means for public relations firms.
+Where the Chicago Tribune stands compared to other significant mastheads and where it needs to move.

 12:50 – Facing tough financial times: will Zell be a preferable option to current management as newspapers struggle to survive?
 Will online advertising be able to sustain news companies?

-16:09 – Pros and cons of the Chandler family deal with Tribune Co. in regard to the LA Times.
+16:09 – Pros and cons of the Chandler family deal with Tribune Co. regarding the LA Times.
 Predictions on where the Times-Mirror company would be now had they remained in control of Los Angeles' largest newspaper.

 18:57 – The Chandler family's longstanding economic strategy in the newspaper business and their opinion of the Sam Zell buyout.

-21:46 – The New York Times and multi-media: how the nation's largest newspaper is staying ahead of the curve.
+21:46 – The New York Times and multi-media: how the nation's largest newspaper stays ahead of the curve.

 24:05 – The Chicago Tribune's coping strategy for attracting and maintaining readership as their internet competitors have cornered the market on breaking news.